 Project-based Education: a Cross-curricular Solution to a Complex Problem

-Consult with lecturers of the course units.
+Consult with lecturers of the course units

 A clear assignment and proper supervision throughout the project with proper feedback during the process are crucial to reach good learning effects.
-When project work is implemented in a cross-curricular / interdisciplinary way, a thorough alignment of, and cooperation between, lecturers is vital.
+When project work is implemented in a cross-curricular / interdisciplinary way, a thorough alignment of, and co-operation between, lecturers is vital.

 Provide a manual